dmurchison/Bash_Profile_Settings/README.md

     * From the internet:
         * Install Google Chrome
         * Install VS Code
-2. Open the powershell as an admin and run the CMD `wsl --install` to install the WSL.
+2. Open the PowerShell as an admin and run the CMD `wsl --install` to install the WSL.
     * After the installation is complete, restart your computer.
 3. Now open the Ubuntu terminal and run the following CMD's:
     * `sudo apt update`